Generalized quadrangle

-In geometry, a generalized quadrangle is an incidence structure whose main feature is the lack of any triangles yet containing many quadrangles.
+In geometry, a generalized quadrangle is an incidence structure whose main feature is the lack of any (non-degenerate) triangles yet containing many quadrangles.
 A generalized quadrangle is by definition a polar space of rank two.
 They are the generalized n-gons with n = 4 and near 2n-gons with n = 2.
 They are also precisely the partial geometries pg(s,t,α) with α = 1.

 Definition

 A generalized quadrangle is an incidence structure (P,B,I), with I ⊆ P × B an incidence relation, satisfying certain axioms.
 Elements of P are by definition the points of the generalized quadrangle, elements of B the lines.
 The axioms are the following: